When I was diagnosed with major depression in July 2019, my life changed forever. It was one of the most significant turning points of my life.

 I was so fortunate to have my incredible fiance, Candace, in my life at that point.
-Otherwise, who knows if I would be here to share this story.
+Otherwise, who knows if I would be here to share this story?

-She supported me throughout the episode, and at the darkest of days, she finally dragged me to a psychologist, who sent me straight to a psychiatrist, and the words he said shook my world.
+She supported me throughout the episode, and in the darkest of days, she finally dragged me to a psychologist, who sent me straight to a psychiatrist, and the words he said shook my world.

 "You are suffering from major depressive disorder," the mental health professional told me.

-At that point, those were ironically the best words I could've heard at the moment.
+At that point, those were, ironically, the best words I could've heard at the moment.

 It was as though I had been forced to build a 10,000-piece puzzle, but the puzzle was upside down, and there were just 10,000 grey, oddly-shaped pieces in front of me.